emilybaum/bottles-and-bulbs/README.md

-# bottlesandbulbs
+# Bottles & Bulbs
-A fully customized web store to sell the lamps that I make.
+A fully customized web store built with React and Next.js to sell the lamps that I make.
+Things are bright.